juanantoniocarrasco/TodoList/README.md

 - UIKit: Used for building the user interface programmatically.
 - Diffable Data Sources: Implemented for efficient management and display of data in UIKit interfaces.
 - Core Data: Utilized for local storage and management of tasks.
-## Design Patters:
+## Design Patterns:
-- MVC Architecture: Adhered to for a structured separation of concerns.
+- MVC Architecture
+- Delegate
-- Delegation Pattern
+- Singleton
 ## Features:
-- Add Task: Users can add new tasks to the list.
+- Add: Users can add new lists and tasks to the list.
-- Edit Task: Allows users to edit existing tasks.
+- Edit: Allows users to edit existing lists and tasks.
-- Delete Task: Enables users to delete tasks they no longer need.
+- Delete: Enables users to delete lists or tasks they no longer need.
 - Mark as Completed: Users can mark tasks as completed.
 ## Notes:
 This app serves as a foundational example of using UIKit and Core Data with a pure MVC architecture, augmented with Diffable Data Sources for improved data handling.
 It's designed to be simple and easy to understand, making it a great starting point for learning about these technologies.